Cloaked9000/frnetlib/README.md

 }

 ```
-Here we create a new fr::TcpListener, which is used to listen for incomming connections and accept them.
+Here we create a new fr::TcpListener, which is used to listen for incoming connections and accept them.
 Calling fr::TcpListener::listen(port) will bind the listener to a port, allowing you to receive connections on that port.
 Next a new fr::TcpSocket is created, which is where the accepted connection is stored, to send data through the new connection, we do so though 'client' from now on. fr::TcpListener's can accept as many new connections as you want.
 You don't need a new one for each client.

 # Using SSL